-There is limited data available on the use of Xylestesin-A in pregnant women.
-Lidocaine (lignocaine) animal studies do not indicate directly or indirectly harmful effects with respect to reproductive toxicity (see section 5.3).
-Animal studies carried out with adrenaline (epinephrine) have shown reproductive toxicity (see section 5.3).
+For Xylestesin-A no clinical data on exposed pregnancies are available.
+Lidocaine animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity (see section 5.3).
+Animal studies carried out with adrenaline have shown reproductive toxicity (see section 5.3).
 The potential risk for humans is unknown.